64BitMaster/Dark-Cloud-2-Data-Editor/README.txt

 Also, if you'd like to build this app yourself, all you need to do is run 'DC2ItemEditor.py' in a Python environment with the other two files 'DC2ItemGUI.py' and 'ItemDataReader.py' in the same folder and it should compile normally!

 ######################################################################

-KNOWN BUGS:
-- Backups don't work under Windows :(  It's probably something relating to permissions, but I haven't looked into it yet, so ¯\_(ツ)_/¯
-- There's probably plenty more lol
+Version 1.2:

+- Fixed a bug that caused the backup files to fail to save on Windows (forgot to check which characters were illegal in Windows file names, whoops)

+- Added better handlers for open files, now it will let you know if it can't find the files at the given directory and prompt you to try again

+- Program now checks to make sure text fields are only integers for the respective fields that require that

 ######################################################################

 TO-DO:

-- Add better handlers for when the app is given incorrect files, right now it just fails to load and I think just crashes, so I'd like to eventually have a try-except section to better protect against that situation

 - I think when the app loads, if you try interacting with the editing menu before you select an item, it throws an error, but still continues running, so I need to eventually catch it

 - I'd like to change the way the Save and Discard Changes buttons work so that you can only interact with them after you've made changes to be saved or discarded

-- Refactor all the code around setting the GUI fields into simpler functions, because right now it's a MESS, and shouldn't require that many lines of code

 - Maybe allow you to select the sprite sheet, and display the sprite of the item alongside the rest of the variables?

 - Add more information on what the variables do, perhaps with tooltips when the user hovers over each field?

 - Implement a '+' button to add a new item to the game!
-This would allow you to add items back in (at least to the debug menu), ESPECIALLY if they still have their name in the game, such as a Macho Sword!
+This would allow you to add items back in (at least to the debug menu), ESPECIALLY if they still have their name in the game, such as the Macho Sword!

 - Add all weapon stats, ridepod part stats, and more!